 This course is a first exposure to the drafting and design field.
-Sketching, drafting equipment, basic drafting techniques, geometry, multiview drawings, dimensioning and sectional views will be taught using both sketching techniques and computer aided drafting (CAD) software.
+Orthographic projection, dimensioning, sectioning, tolerancing, threads and fasteners, and assembly drawings will be taught using both sketching techniques and Computer Aided Drafting (CAD) software.
 A major emphasis will be placed on current drafting standards and procedures.